 Dr. Porton: “That is similar to 1 Tim 2:12’s authentein.
 The NKJV and ESV translate it as the general “have authority” while leaning towards “form” while the NIV translates it as “assuming authority” here, specifying the phrase’s meaning indicates a particular kind of authority (domineering, non-peaceful, etc.): “assuming authority.”
 The NIV is a hybrid form-functional translation.
 Translations that are more functional-equivalent leaning are even clearer that it is a domineering kind of authority under discussion.

 Julie: “Oh, I see that.
-The NKJV and ESV were correct in form but did not capture the meaning, being too broad while capturing form.”
+The NKJV and ESV are correct in form but did not capture the specific meaning, being too broad while capturing form.”

 Mary: “I really enjoyed the class.
 Thank you for letting us sit in.”

 Dr. Porton: “I am glad you enjoyed it.
 Thank you for speaking up on these issues and asking questions.”

 I conclude the series with some of the questions I asked at the end of the first article, plus a few more, including two at the end that are rather important.

 Where do you think Mary would rather go, a college that excludes her from actively serving in chapel or a place that gives her opportunities to do so?
 Where would be best for Mary’s spiritual health?

 What does a college’s exclusion or inclusion of women relative to chapel suggest about how that college might treat Mary in other respects?